 “This healthy ‘fast food’ approach maximizes busy schedules and allows attendees more time to enjoy the beautiful desert landscape,” says Chris George, Director of Marketing.

-Broadening healthy break mentality, Renaissance Indian Wells Resort & Spa flips from ho-hum H2O stations to juice bars for blending favorite flavors, “street food” setups and poke bars.
+Broadening healthy break mentality, Renaissance Esmeralda Resort & Spa, Indian Wells flips from ho-hum H2O stations to juice bars for blending favorite flavors, “street food” setups and poke bars.
 The goal is to appease personal tastes and preferences while assuring proper nourishment.